Lillinator/discourse-dynamic-sidebar-icon/README.md

 ### ⭐ Features
 * Gives users clear visual feedback on how to interact with the sidebar.
 * Admins can easily replace the default icons with any FontAwesome icon via the theme settings.
-* Allows enabling a replaced sidebar icon for mobile viewport for UX consistency.
+* Allows enabling a replaced sidebar icon for mobile viewport UX consistency.

 ### 🔧 Settings